On this page

 - child’s gender

 - full name of child’s parent/s or guardian/s.

 Before making a funding claim for a child, the service must ensure that:

 - parents or guardians sign the collection of information – privacy statement in the disclaimer (PDF 309KB)

 - the privacy statement is stored securely at the site.

-To apply for preschool funding under Universal Access, please complete the funding application package and return to the Preschool Policy and Programs team.
+To apply for preschool funding under Universal Access, please complete the funding application package (PDF 1.1MB) and return to the Preschool Policy and Programs team.

 Preschool Policy and Programs